 Bear was classy enough to say something about it being a great day for Auburn, that Auburn was “entitled to something.”

-But old Steadman–Lord, it was like listening to a man walk through the charred remains of his home with a claims adjustor and pointing out the few things that weren’t a total loss (but should have been).
-Early on they were going to try to identify the names of the Auburn players correctly, but he couldn’t even bring himself to remember the name of “Auburn’s big back” who had, you know, scored the game’s winning touchdown.
+But old Steadman — Lord, it was like listening to a man walk through the charred remains of his home with a claims adjustor and pointing out the few things that weren’t a total loss (but should have been).
+Early on, they trying to identify the names of the Auburn players correctly, but he couldn’t even bring himself to remember the name of “Auburn’s big back” who had, you know, scored the game’s winning touchdown.

 Or had he?